 More about Casa Loma

-Exploring Casa Loma is like stepping into the life of a wealthy, twentieth-century mogul.
-Walk through the halls and imagine spending the afternoon studying in the library, sitting down for a meal in the Great Hall, or basking in the sunshine on the terrace.
-Visitors are welcomed into a former home decorated with decadently upholstered furniture and fabulously indulgent decor, like the tiger rug on the floor of one of the many bedrooms.
-If the exuberant gold leaf doesn’t strike your fancy, step outside to appreciate the Gothic architecture, including multiple towers hiding secrets (and fun events, like an escape room) within.
+Step into the life of a wealthy, twentieth-century mogul at Casa Loma.
+Walk through the halls and imagine spending the afternoon studying in the library, sitting down for a meal in the Great Hall or basking in the sunshine on the terrace.
+Visitors are welcomed into a former home filled with decadently upholstered furniture and fabulously indulgent decor, like the tiger rug on the floor of one of the many bedrooms.
+The exuberant gold leaf interior trim is seems fitting for the exterior Gothic architecture, including multiple towers hiding secrets (and fun events, like an escape room) within.

 Despite the striking interiors, the castle is actually not preserved exactly as it was when its owners left it.
 In fact, Casa Loma has changed hands several times over its 100-year history.
 Originally built to accommodate the illustrious desires of Sir Henry Pellatt, an ambitious businessman, Casa Loma, Spanish for “Hill House,” was vacated in 1924 when Pellatt’s business luck came to an end.
 After monopolizing Toronto’s electricity by founding the Toronto Electric Light Company and buying risky, but successful, Canadian Pacific Railroad stocks, Pellatt used his fortune to build the decadent home and fill it with pricey works of art.
 Even after his years of success, a widely respected stint serving in the Queen’s Own Rifles, and a philanthropic streak that went down in Canadian history, Pellatt’s company began to fail when the government took ownership of electricity service.
 That, mixed with the struggles of post-World War I life, made Casa Loma an unrealistic endeavor and Pellatt had to liquidate his many fortunes in the face of bankruptcy.
 The castle became a luxury hotel for three years, during which time a local architect completed some unfinished areas of the grounds, but the Depression brought vacancy to the estate once again.
 This, perhaps, led to the best fate for Casa Loma: ownership by the City of Toronto.

 Shortly after it took ownership in 1933, the city turned Casa Loma into the tourist attraction it is today.
-With the Dark Side of Toronto exhibit, an antique car collection and a tour of the Queen’s Own Rifles history, the castle is a bonafide look into the history of wealth and stature in Toronto.
-As a hospitality and events venue, Casa Loma hosts hundreds of events each year, such as weddings, photo and film shoots, and private events.
-Casa Loma garners around 650,000 visitors each year, making it one of Toronto’s most popular places to visit.
-The castle also hosts tons of events for visitors who can’t quite afford to rent out the whole castle, such as holiday light tours, Casa Loma-themed escape rooms, tea at the castle and seasonal dining events.
+With the Dark Side of Toronto exhibit, an antique car collection and a tour of the Queen’s Own Rifles history, the castle exemplifies Toronto's history of wealth and stature.